erviveksoni/alexa-controlled-drone/README.md

 - On the left hand navigation, click to expand `Manage` and then select `Thing`
 - Click `Create` in the top right corner of the screen
 - Click `Create a single thing` button in the next screen
-- Provide a name for the things e.g.Tello
+- Provide a name for the things e.g.`Tello`.
+This should be the same name as used during policy creation
 - Click `Next`
 - Click `Create certificate` in front of One-click certificate creation (recommended)
 - Download all the 3 certificate files for your thing (public, private and certificate) and save them into `certs` folder